 Linn County is excited to participate in the 2020 Census to get the most accurate count possible of the population in Linn County.
 The census is important to measure the County's growth and to help plan for the future.

 The 2020 Census counts every person living in the United States, District of Columbia, and five U.S. territories.
 The census is conducted every 10 years by the U.S. Census Bureau, a nonpartisan government agency, as mandated by the Constitution.
 It aims to count each person only once and in the right place.
 The 2020 Census will ask questions about all people who live and sleep in a household as of April 1, 2020 - including babies and anyone staying in the household who has no other permanent place to stay.

 Why Census Participation Matters

 There are many ways that census data is used at every level of government.
-Every year, billions of dollars is distributed to hospitals, fire departments, low-income programs, schools, roads, and more based on census data.
+Every year, billions of dollars are distributed to hospitals, fire departments, low-income programs, schools, roads, and more based on census data.

 The results of the census also determine the number of seats each state will have in the U.S. House of Representatives, and they are used to draw congressional and state legislative districts.